Nat Turner: Trial and execution

 After his execution, Turner's body was dissected and flayed, with his skin being used to make souvenir purses.
 In October 1897, Virginia newspapers ran a story about Nat Turner's skeleton being used as a medical specimen by Dr. H. U. Stephenson of Toana, Virginia.
 Stephenson acquired the skeleton from a son of Dr. S. B. Kellar; Dr. Kellar claimed to have paid Turner $10 for his body while he was in jail.
 After the execution, Kellar had Turner's bones scraped and hung as a medical specimen.

 In 2002, a skull said to have been Turner's was given to Richard G. Hatcher, the former mayor of Gary, Indiana, for the collection of a civil rights museum he planned to build there.
+The skull had previously belonged to a family that came into possession of it around the year 1900.
 In 2016, Hatcher returned the skull to two of Turner's descendants.
 Since receiving the skull, the family has temporarily placed it with the Smithsonian Institution, where DNA testing will be done to determine whether it is the authentic remains of Nat Turner.
 If the test renders positive results, the family plans to bury his remains next to his descendants.
+As of 2021, testing is ongoing and led by anthropologist Douglas W. Owsley with no estimated date of completion; the age, sex, and race of the skull have also not yet been identified.

-Another skull said to have been Turner's was contributed to the College of Wooster in Ohio upon its incorporation in 1866.
+Another skull said to have been Turner's was donated to the College of Wooster in Ohio in 1866.
 When the school's only academic building burned down in 1901, the skull was saved by Dr. H. N. Mateer.
-Visitors recalled seeing a certificate, signed by a physician in Southampton County in 1866, that attested to the authenticity of the skull.
+Visitors to the college recalled seeing a certificate, signed by a physician in Southampton County in 1866, that attested to the authenticity of the skull.
 The skull was eventually misplaced.

+In 1920, The Journal of Negro History reported on a skull, said to be Turner's, that was in the private possession of a physician in Norfolk, Virginia.